CONTENT UPDATED ON 4/16/2020

 All three come with a flex ratcheting head and a quick release button.
 The handle of the torque wrenches is a molded non-slip rubber grip which feels great in your hands and keeps the electronics inside safe in case of a drop.

 The major downside of CDI digital torque wrench is their price.
 Most people who see the price would probably freak out.
-If you look to invest into a high quality and accurate tool that will last you a very long time you should definitely buy this torque wrench.
+If you look to invest into a high quality best torque wrench that will last you a very long time you should definitely buy this torque wrench.
 But if price is an issue and you’re OK with using a traditional click style torque wrench scroll up and get one of the regular ones.

 What About Digital Torque Adapters?